spf13/viper/README.md

 `import _ "github.com/spf13/viper/remote"`

-Viper will read a config string (as JSON, TOML, or YAML) retrieved from a path in a Key/Value store such as Etcd or Consul.
+Viper will read a config string (as JSON, TOML, or YAML) retrieved from a path in a Key/Value store such as etcd or Consul.
 These values take precedence over default values, but are overridden by configuration values retrieved from disk, flags, or environment variables.